-Commonwealth public servants who volunteer with state rural fire services are now able to access a minimum of four weeks (20 days) of paid emergency services leave to work on the front lines separate to their regular annual and sick leave arrangements.
+Commonwealth public servants volunteering with state rural fire services are able to access a minimum of four weeks (20 days) of paid emergency services leave to work on the frontlines.
+This is separate to their regular annual and sick leave arrangements.

-Telecommunications providers including Telstra, Optus and Vodafone are also offering specific relief for customers who are volunteer firefighters including free mobile phone bills for certain periods.
-For more information please contact your service provider.
+Telecommunications providers including Telstra, Optus, and Vodafone are also offering specific relief for volunteer firefighter customers.
+This includes free mobile phone bills for certain periods.
+Contact your service provider for more information.

-Job seekers in fire affected areas are not required to meet any mutual obligation requirements until Friday 6 March 2020.
-Job seekers located outside the bushfire affected regions who were impacted by the crisis (e.g. volunteering as firefighters/SES or caring for family members who have lost their homes) have been encouraged to contact Centrelink to seek an exemption from their requirements.
+Job seekers located outside the bushfire-affected regions affected by the crisis (eg. volunteering as firefighters/SES or caring for family members who have lost their homes) have been encouraged to contact Centrelink to seek an exemption from their requirements.
 Exemptions can be granted for an initial period of up to 13 weeks.

 The suspension of requirements for job seekers is automatic.
-If you need further assistance on your job seeking arrangements contact Services Australia.
+Contact Services Australia for further help regarding Jobseeker arrangements.

-The Australian Government has provided an extra $40 million for more emergency relief for bushfire affected communities.
+The Australian Government has provided an extra $40 million in emergency relief for bushfire-affected communities.

-- St Vincent de Paul bushfire assistance on 13 18 12
+- St Vincent de Paul bushfire assistance on 13 18 12; or

-Visit the Department of Social Service’s website for a full list of Commonwealth funded emergency relief services to find services in your region.
+- visit the Department of Social Service’s website for a full list of Commonwealth funded emergency relief services to find services in your region.

-The Australian Government is providing $10 million to increase the amount of face-to-face financial counselling services delivered in bushfire affected areas.
-If you are experiencing financial hardship, you can talk with a financial counsellor or find a financial counsellor near you by calling the free National Debt Helpline on 1800 007 007 (Monday to Friday 9:30am-4:30pm) or by visiting the National Debt Helpline website.
+The Australian Government is providing $10 million to increase the amount of face-to-face financial counselling services delivered in bushfire-affected areas.
+If you are experiencing financial hardship, call the free National Debt Helpline on 1800 007 007 (Monday to Friday 9.30am-4.30pm) or visit the National Debt Helpline website.

 Visit Moneysmart for financial information and support services that can help you after a bushfire.